Marriage and Couples Counseling Services in Austin

 What if things get heated in marriage counseling?

 While couples counseling may uncover difficult issues that you may not have seen yet, it also provides a very structured and safe environment to explore these dynamics in ways that you may have never experienced before; ways that are far more effective and that actually build trust and admiration for each other.
 Remember, conflict is NOT correlated with divorce.
 Not being able to talk about it effectively is correlated with divorce though.
-By coming in, you are vastly improving the chances that your relationship will thrive.
+By coming in, you are vastly improving the chances that your relationship will thrive and avoiding divorce, keeping children together, and staying a happily married couple.

 How long will it take for marriage counseling to help?

 Because I use the Gottman Method Assessment, we save a great deal of time getting down to business.
 Most couples walk out of the 1st or second session feeling a great deal of relief and hope.
 Because the goal is improving connection and communication, the idea of “getting better” is not so narrow as “fixing things.”
-Instead, the idea is that your ability to communicate builds resiliency and trust in your ability t0 withstand inevitable challenges.
+Instead, the idea is that your ability to communicate builds resiliency and trust in your ability to withstand inevitable challenges.
+Don’t shred that marriage license, make sure both you and your spouse are putting in the effort to ensure that you and the person you married stay as a married couple.

 Couples Counseling Resources